I'm Ruthie, the chicken farmer! This is my second year of raising chickens by myself, and I'd love to tell you all about them!

 Taking care of them gets very frustrating sometimes, but you just have to do it, but sometimes it's really nice and you like to do it.

-What's your favorite part about raising chickens and ducks?
+What's your favorite part about raising chickens?

 Why should you buy my chicks?